amethyst/amethyst/book/src/appendices/b_migration_notes/transform_api_changes.md

 * `set_rotation` methods have been added
 * `euler_angles` has been added

-## Breaking Changes

-### `Float` Type
+## `Float` Type

-A wrapper type around f32 and f64.
+A wrapper type around `f32` and `f64`.
 It is used to hide the actual type being used internally.
 Mostly used with the Transform type.
-The default type is f32 and you can switch to the f64 type by enabling the "float64" feature gate.
+The default type is `f32` and you can switch to the `f64` type by enabling the "float64" feature gate.

+## Renamed Transform Methods (Breaking Changes)

 ### `set(x|y|z)` to `set_translation(x|y|z)`